 What Is the Keto Diet?

-• Fat: Makes up about 70–80% of daily calories
+• Fat: About 70-80% of daily calories

-• Protein: Moderate, not high
+• Protein: Moderate, roughly 10-20% of calories

 Keto works by changing your metabolism.
 Your liver makes ketones from fat, and your body runs on those instead of carbs.